-This is a Sinclair Scientific Calculator emulator running on a custom PCB powered by an Arduino Nano.
+Here is the latest version of the Sinclair Scientific Calculator emulator running on a custom PCB which accurately replicates the size and the circuitry of the original calculator.
+This is powered by an Arduino Nano.

 As this project builds upon the work of so many other people, the PCB Gerbers and the full Arduino source code are available online if you want to roll your own.